KFTI: KIRL and KFDI

+In 1964, Mike ("'Ol Mike") Oatman became KFDI's program director and on-air personality.
+Soon thereafter, Oatman and Mike Lynch became co-owners of Great Empire Broadcasting Inc., ultimately the parent company of KFDI AM and FM radio.
+KFDI became the flagship station of Great Empire Broadcasting Inc. KFDI, airing country-western music, was the dominant radio station in the Wichita metro-area market, until the rise of rock'n'roll eroded its market share.
+By 1976, KFDI was being edged out by Wichita rock stations KLEO-AM and (to a lesser extent) KEYN-FM in the under-35 age group.
+However KFDI (in the combined ratings of KFDI-FM and especially KFDI-AM) remained dominant with the area's over-35 listeners.

+In 1999, Great Empire Broadcasting (including KFDI) was sold to the Journal Broadcast Group, but KFDI kept its news, weather, and country-western music formats.
+On August 30, 1999, KFDI-AM changed to a classic country format, moving current and recurrent music to KFDI-FM.

+KFTI and KLIO

 On April 3, 2001, the call letters were changed to KFTI.
 On May 27, 2010, at 12:30 p.m., after nearly 50 years of country music programming, the station changed call letters to KLIO and switched to oldies programming, airing music from the late 1950s through the early 1980s, with an emphasis on mid-'60s through mid-'70s.
 The station was an affiliate of Scott Shannon's True Oldies Channel, and also aired period American Top 40 with Casey Kasem programs.

 At midnight on September 30, 2013, KLIO switched from "True Oldies" to ESPN Deportes programming.
-Journal Communications and the E. W. Scripps Company announced on July 30, 2014 that the two companies were merging, creating a new broadcast company under the E. W. Scripps Company name that would own their combined broadcast properties, including KLIO.
+Journal Communications and the E. W. Scripps Company announced on July 30, 2014, that the two companies were merging, creating a new broadcast company under the E. W. Scripps Company name that would own their combined broadcast properties, including KLIO.
 The transaction was slated to be completed in 2015, pending shareholder and regulatory approvals.

 At midnight on October 22, 2014, KLIO switched from "ESPN Deportes" back to Classic Country, now simulcasting KFTI-FM, which Journal Communications was selling to Envision, a non-profit low vision advocacy group, in order to meet ownership requirements, as the Scripps buyout nullified the grandfathered ownership clause Journal had.
 The format and KFTI call letters were restored after a 4½-year absence.
 The simulcast lasted until the sale of KFTI-FM was approved on December 12, 2014.

 Scripps exited radio in 2018 and the Wichita stations went to SummitMedia in a four-market, $47 million deal completed on November 1, 2018.